-IHPs (and their review) should be drawn up in partnership with school, parents/carers and when appropriate, a relevant healthcare professional who can best advise on the particular needs of the child.
-The child should also be involved if appropriate.
+IHPs (and their review) should be drawn up in partnership with school, parents/carers and when appropriate relevant healthcare professional who can best advise on the particular needs of the child.
+Pupils should also be involved whenever appropriate.
 The aim should be to capture the steps which the school should take to help manage their condition and overcome any potential barriers to getting the most from their education.